Amzu-bzh/arduino-snt/README.md

 # Arduino SNT
-Arduino SNT is a project made for tchnology curse to simplify the use of arduino by students using simple Python code.
+Arduino SNT is a project made for technology course to simplify the use of arduino by students using simple Python code.

 ## To do
 - [X] Board management